Pandademic/cello/README.md

  ## Prerequisites
  ____
  - ruby 2.6 or higher
  - a Release file such as latte in the latte-production 0.2.0 .zip  **⚠️ Only the latest version Is supported .
-The EOL for a old release is the date of a new relase ⚠️**
+The EOL for a old release is the date of a new release ,  Unless Expressly noted in the Release ⚠️**
  - curl
- - git bash if you are on windows <a href="https://github.com/Pandademic/Latte/tree/master/docs/gbash.md">Read why</a>
+ - git bash(windows only) <a href="https://github.com/Pandademic/Latte/tree/master/docs/gbash.md">Read why</a>
  ## INSTALL
  ``` sh
 curl -O https://raw.githubusercontent.com/Pandademic/Latte/production/latte